-Intangible assets purchased separately are recorded at their acquisition cost and those purchased in a business combination are recorded at fair value on the acquisition date when allocating the acquisition cost of the entity.
+Intangible assets purchased separately or acquired in the context of a business combination acquisition date when allocating the acquisition cost of the entity.
 The fair value is set by referring to the generally accepted methods such as those based on revenues or market value.